-HBO’S Chernobyl Big Hit but Does it Miss Bigger Picture ?/ No Comments
+HBO’S Chernobyl Big Hit but Does it Miss Bigger Picture ?Admin / No Comments

 The HBO television mini-series “Chernobyl,” which premiered May 6, 2019, and concluded June 3 was yet another critical and popular success hit for the subscription network.
 The historical drama about the April 1986 nuclear meltdown of the Chernobyl power plant in the former Soviet Union received a 96-approval rating on the Rotten Tomatoes reviewer aggregate site.
 Many prominent critics drew parallels between the disaster and contemporary society, both in terms of governments stifling the flow of information and the issue of nuclear energy safety.

 Considering so many people watched, and will watch, the series, and it has generated a buzz, it would stand to reason that it would spark serious conversations about nuclear energy safety.